3 min. read

 Magdalena Sadowska

 Magda is making decisions about Sylius features and breaking those into implementable tasks since 2017 in Product Owner role.
 Present on both our Github and Slack to chat about Sylius business-wise.
-Magda is closely attached to the organisation’s human area: Holacracy, team building, partnerships.
-Privately: she’s raising a very tiny human.
+Privately: she’s raising two tiny humans.

 More from our blog